-Chairman of the Council for Official Statistics
+Kjell Jansson Chairman of the Council for Official Statistics

 Foreword 3

 Summary 6

 System for the official statistics 7

 Background 7

 The structure of the system 7

 Law, Ordinances and Instructions 9

 The Council and its activities 11

 The tasks and composition of the Council 11

 Council meetings 11

 The Council's work groups 11

-Cooperation 13
+Cooperation 14

-The Official Statistics 14
+The Official Statistics 15

-Availability 14
+Availability 15

-Costs to data providers 16
+Costs to data providers 17

-Statistics by sex 17
+Statistics by sex 18

-Costs and staff 19
+Costs and staff 21

-Appendix 1 The authorities responsible for statistics 22 Appendix 2 Subject areas, statistical areas, statistical products and statistical authorities 40 Appendix 3 Official Statistics Act 51 Appendix 4 Official Statistics Ordinance 54 Appendix 5 Ordinance Containing Directives for Statistics Sweden 59 Appendix 6 Statistics Sweden's regulations and general guidelines for the official release, publishing etc. of official statistics 61 Appendix 7 Guidelines for decisions on contents and scope of the official statistics 63 Appendix 8 Ordinance concerning government authorities' collection of data from business operators and local authorities 67 Appendix 9 Ordinance on the special impact analysis of rules on small buinesses 68 Appendix 10 Excerpt from the Government Agencies Ordinance 69 The Council for Official Statistics 70 The Secretariat 71 his report describes how the system for official statistics is structured and regulated.
+Appendix 1 The authorities responsible for statistics 25 Appendix 2 Subject areas, statistical areas, statistical products and statistical authorities 44 Appendix 3 Official Statistics Act 55 Appendix 4 Official Statistics Ordinance 58 Appendix 5 Ordinance Containing Directives for Statistics Sweden 63 Appendix 6 Statistics Sweden's regulations and general guidelines for the official release, publishing, etc. of official statistics 65 Appendix 7 Guidelines for decisions on contents and scope of official statistics 67 Appendix 8 Ordinance concerning government authorities' collection of data from business operators and local authorities 71 Appendix 9 Ordinance on the special impact analysis of rules on small businesses 72 Appendix 10 Excerpt from the Government Agencies Ordinance 73 The Council for Official Statistics 74 The Secretariat 75 his report describes how the system for official statistics is structured and regulated.
 Costs for the official statistics and costs for data providers, as well as the quality of statistics, are followed up.

-Cooperation between the authorities responsible for official statistics has intensified, and coordination of the official statistics has grown stronger in 2004.
 25 government authorities have responsibility for the official statistics of Sweden.
 The statistics are divided into 22 different subject areas and 104 statistical areas.
-In 2004 there were in total 312 statistical products in the system for official statistics, 65 of which were regulated by EU regulations.
-Most of these 65 statistical products are economic statistics and statistics on agriculture and the environment.
-In 2004, the statistical authorities have participated considerably in the activities arranged by the Council for Official Statistics, its secretariat and work groups.
-Some twenty meetings and seminars plus an annual conference have been held in order to develop official statistics.
-In addition, the Council for Official Statistics has introduced a routine for processing changes in the content and scope of official statistics.
+In 2005 there were in total 322 statistical products in the system for official statistics, 60 of which were regulated by EU regulations.
+Most of these statistics are economic statistics and statistics on agriculture and the environment.

-Total costs for the official statistics in Sweden is estimated at about 671 million in 2004.
-There are 977 fulltime employees in the authorities who work on producing the official statistics.
+Costs for the official statistics in Sweden were estimated at about SEK 685 million in 2005.
+There are 1 017 full-time employees in the authorities who work on producing the official statistics.